 London Fog Drink (Earl Grey Tea Latte)

 Made with Earl Grey tea and warm milk, a London Fog drink is a delicious tea latte with hints of vanilla and lavender.
-Brown sugar adds a touch of sweetness.
-Make this London Fog drink at home with this simple and tasty recipe.
+Make this London Fog drink at home with this simple 8-minute recipe.

 London Fog drink with dried lavender garnish in a grey mug.

-• A London Fog drink is an Earl Grey tea latte.
-It’s made with Earl Grey tea and frothed milk.
+A London fog drink, or an Earl Grey tea latte, is made with Earl Grey tea and frothed milk.
+It’s a popular drink in the Northwest and thought to have originated in Vancouver, Canada.

 RELATED: Starbucks London Fog Tea Latte Copycat